Skip to the main content

 Duties

-• following client progress, gauging outcomes and adjusting plans as needed
+• Following client progress, gauging outcomes, and adjusting plans as needed

-• policy or procedure changes
+• Making suggestions for policy or procedure changes when clients return to work

 Intervention plans may include:

-• doing vocational testing and retraining to develop or improve work-related skills
+• Doing vocational testing and retraining to develop or improve work-related skills

 OTs may:

-• help clients regain the use of an injured body part or improve strength, endurance, movement and self-confidence
+• Help clients regain the use of an injured body part or improve strength, endurance, movement, and self-confidence

 Working Conditions